BladewindUI: Customizing BladewindUI

 Save

-Mehn!!
-This is crazily tedious.
+This is tedious.
 Won't it be great to just type the code below to get a button looking the way you'd want for your project?

 php artisan vendor:publish --tag=bladewind-config --force

-You will now have a your project root > config > bladewind.php file with some boilerplate code you can edit or add to.
+Either way, you will end up with a config/bladewind.php file you can edit.
+You only need to define the components and attributes you want to change.
+You do not have to copy the full default configuration.
 Every BladewindUI component is defined as an array key with some default values.
 Whatever attributes you wish to define as a default should be defined within its corresponding tag's array key.
 The code below is for the above example where we want all our buttons to be small, have no focus rings and not be uppercase.

 // config/bladewind.php